Flexsidee/nfc-card-payment/readme.md

 You connect the microcontroller to a power source of not more than 5v.
 After doing this the microcontroller will create a Wifi Access point with the name set in the code and the password (ssid in the code: Credit Account, password: 0987654321).

+**Note:** You need to put of your firewall for the microcontroller to be able to send data from the microcontroller to the database on the computer

 Next thing to do is to navigate to the web application by typing this url http://localhost/{name of the folder you use}/Frontend in your browser

 On the web app the first page you see is the login page.
 You can either login as a student or as a staff (for now admin)